reconhub/reconhub.github.io/join.md

 RECON aims to gather a community of people actively involved in the development of R packages for outbreak response.
 We are also welcoming experienced R developers as well as public health officers specialised in outbreak response.
-If you are not directly involved in the development of R packages for outbreak response, please send an email to [Thibaut Jombart](mailto:thibautjombart@gmail.com) to explain briefly why you would like to join, after having filled the registration form below.
+If you are not directly involved in outbreak response analytics, please send an email to [Thibaut Jombart](mailto:thibautjombart@gmail.com) to explain briefly why you would like to join, after having filled the registration form below.
+It is not uncommon for registrations to be put on a waiting list, so feel free to enquire if the process takes too long.

 ## What does 'joining' mean?

 Members have no obligation towards RECON.
 The ownership of any published material remains with their author(s).

 Members of RECON will: